fiona-p/lp-workflow-challenge-prototype/docs/adr/task1.md

 ### 1: Custom App Approach

 The app will have endpoints like `GET /latest`, accessible via timestamp buttons on the custom app interface.
-The interface will include **Release** buttons for each timestamp (i.e. which payload to load).
-When these buttons are clicked one of two flows is triggered:
+The interface will display **Apply Update** buttons for each timestamp (i.e. which payload to load).
+When these buttons are clicked one of three flows is triggered:

 #### A: Send to Developer Review